joeypizzas/todo-list/planning.md

         - Large title "To-dos" with nice SVG next to it
         - New button right adjusted, also with SVG, aligned on same line.
         - Flex-box, justify-content space between, align items center
+    - LHN:
+        - Profile area:
+            - Profile image rendered as a circle
+            - Name
+            - Edit SVG which is a button.
+        - Home row a bit farther down
+        - Lists row a bit below that
+            - Lists row has indented sub-section that includes several lists.